thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ```

 ### Add KSP Dependencies.
-In order to check if the changes we've made work as intened, we can add Kotlin inject Anvil compiler dependency which will generate the component classes.
+To check if the changes we've done work as intended, we can add the Kotlin inject Anvil compiler dependency, which will generate the component classes.
-`addKspDependencyForAllTargets(libs.kotlinInject.anvil.compiler)`. `addKspDependencyForAllTargets` is an extension function that created KSP configurations for each target. e.g `kspAndroid` `kspIosArm64`
+`addKspDependencyForAllTargets(libs.kotlinInject.anvil.compiler)`. `addKspDependencyForAllTargets` is an extension function that creates KSP configurations for each target. e.g `kspAndroid` `kspIosArm64`

-We can buld our app and take a look at the generated code.
+We can build our app and take a look at the generated code.

 ![Generated Code](https://github.com/user-attachments/assets/e6f836eb-8012-4e1f-9d93-73c2e96cf6bf)